Activation of entanglement in generalized entanglement swapping: GENERALIZED PROTOCOL

 \paragraph{\textit{$\mathcal{C}_{n|14vs23}(|\Phi_n\rangle\langle\Phi_n|)>0$}}

-If the first measurement $\mathcal{M}_1$ has non-zero entanglement in the $12|34$ bipartition of the post-measurement state (Eq. \ref{eq5}) for one outcome (i.e., $\mathcal{C}_{n|12vs34}(|\Phi_n\rangle\langle\Phi_n|)>0$ Eq. \ref{eq22}), and a second measurement $\mathcal{M}_2$ acts on the (2,3) pair again in succession, the final post-measurement state (Eq.\ref{eq17}) between A and C may be entangled.
-We determine the entanglement criteria of the final post-measurement state $\rho_{14|nm}$ (Eq.\ref{eq17}) between A and C in terms of measurement operators, which is described below. \paragraph*{} To determine the entanglement of the final state $\rho_{14|nm}$ when Bob performs two arbitrary successive measurements $\mathcal{M}_1$ and $\mathcal{M}_2$ on qubits (2,3) of the initial state (Eq.\ref{eq1}), we use the negativity measure to account for the arbitrariness of the measurements.
-We do not use the concurrence measure as it is difficult to obtain an expression of an arbitrary state without knowing more about the state's parameters.
-Negativity of a bipartite state $\rho_{AB}$ is defined as
+If the first measurement $\mathcal{M}_1$ results in non-zero entanglement in the $12|34$ bipartition of the post-measurement state (Eq. \ref{eq5}) for one outcome (i.e., $\mathcal{C}_{n|12vs34}(|\Phi_n\rangle\langle\Phi_n|)>0$), and a second measurement $\mathcal{M}_2$ acts on the (2,3) pair successively, the final post-measurement state (Eq.\ref{eq17}) between A and C will become entangled with a suitable choice of measurements.
+We determine the entanglement criteria of the final post-measurement state $\rho_{14|nm}$ (Eq.\ref{eq17}) between A and C in terms of measurement operators.
+We derive the exact expression of the negativity \cite{vidal} of the post-measurement state of the (1,4) pair after the sequential measurements in Appendix \ref{ap3}.
+To evaluate the entanglement of the final state $\rho_{14|nm}$, we use the negativity measure \cite{vidal} to accommodate the arbitrariness of the measurements.
+We do not utilize the concurrence measure due to the difficulty in obtaining an expression for an arbitrary state without further information about the state's parameters.